 What is sugar addiction?

-It often starts innocently enough
+It often starts innocently

-Signs that you might be addicted
+Signs that you may be addicted

 Emotional eating